RiverArchitect/RA_wiki/wiki/Signposts.md

 The file `RiverArchitect/LifespanDesign/.templates/mapping.inp` defines map center points, extents (*dx* and *dy* in ft or m) and scales (scale has no effect currently).<br/>
 The extent of the map determines the map scale, where the corresponding *dx* and *dy* values define the map width and height in ft or m, respectively.
 The layout templates (in the project file `RiverArchitect/02_Maps/templates/river_template.aprx`) define the paper size, which is by default "ANSI E landscape" (width = 44 inches, height = 34 inches).<br/>
 The map focus is defined page-wise in `mapping.inp` from Line 8 onward.
 Existing pages can be removed by simply deleting the line.
 Additional pages can be added by inserting or appending a new line below Line 8, which needs to begin with the keyword "`Page`" and *x* and *y* need to be stated in brackets, separated by a comma without any white space.<br/>
 Good practice for changing the map layouts starts with importing the `determine_extents.mxd` layout from `RiverArchitect/ModifyTerrain/templates/` into a map project (`.aprx`).
-Zoom to new focus point using, for example, using *ArcPro*'s `Go To XY` function or freehand to any convenient extent.
+Zoom to new focus point using, for example, using *ArcGIS Pro*'s `Go To XY` function or freehand to any convenient extent.
 Use *ArcGIS* `Info` cursor and click in the center of the reticule to obtain the current center point.
 Write new center point coordinates for the desired page number in `mapping.inp`.<br/>
 For retrieving the extent, in *ArcGIS* Desktop, go to the `View` menu, click on `Data Frame Properties...` and go to the `Data Frame` tab.
 In the `Extent` box, click on the scroll-down menu and choose `Fixed Extent`.
 Subtracting the `Right` value from the `Left` value defines *dx* (Line 3 in `mapping.inp`) and subtracting the `Top` value from the `Bottom` value defines *dy* (Line 4 in `mapping.inp`).<br/>
 The function uses these definitions for zooming to each point defined below Line 8 in `mapping.inp`, cropping the map to the defined extents and exporting each page to a `pdf` map bundle containing as many pages as there are defined in `mapping.inp`.<br/>
 The program uses the reference coordinate system and projection defined in the `.aprx` file's map layout templates or in `mapping.inp`.